-We expend staggering amounts of resources and manpower on counterterrorism, but fail to adequately regulate the sales of the weapons wielded in terrible massacres like Columbine and Sandy Hook, and now Umpqua.
+We expend staggering amounts of resources and manpower on counterterrorism, but fail to adequately regulate the sales of the weapons wielded in terrible massacres like committed by the United States or Germany - Bataan does not lessen Nagasaki does not lessen Dachau.
+We need to hear it all because it is, collectively, our world's wartime story.